keerthidasala/keerthidasala.github.io/_pages/about.md

 I am Keerthi Dasala and this is my personal website.

 I am a Ph.D. student in the Department of Electrical and Computer Engineering at Rice University.
-I am a member of Rice Networks Group and advised by Prof. Edward Knightly.
+I am a member of [Rice Networks Group](http://networks.rice.edu) and advised by [Prof. Edward Knightly] (https://knightly.rice.edu/).
 Prior to joining Rice, I completed my Masters in Electrical and Communications Engineering from IISc.

 My current research focuses on cross-layer MAC-PHY protocol design and implementation to scale the data rate and spatial multiplexing potential in high-frequency mmWave networks.